 Decking units are three feet long in the longitudinal (span) direction of the bridge.
-Place the two decking units at distances L1 and L2 measured from the left end of the decking support surface on the "A" side of the bridge to the left edges of the decking units.
-See item 4 in chapter 8 for determination of L1 and L2, and section 12.3 for location of targets.
-Decking units are placed square with the bridge, with the main bars spanning laterally over the decking support surfaces, and centered on the designated nominal centerline (see section 9.3).
-Decking units must not be attached to the bridge and must not distort it (see rules 9.1.4 and 9.1.5).
+Place the two decking units at distances L1 and L2 measured from the left end of the decking support surface on the "A" side of the bridge to the left edges of the decking units, as shown in the "Location of Targets and Decking" plan on the "Bridge Loading" diagram.
+See item 4 in chapter 8 for determination of L1 and L2.
+Decking units are placed square with the bridge, with the main bars spanning laterally over the decking support surfaces, and centered on the designated nominal centerline (see section 9.4).
+Decking units must not be attached to the bridge and must not distort it (see rules 9.1.3 and 9.1.4).